Patient Assistance Program

 • Be a US citizen or legal resident

 • Have a total household income that qualifies.
-Visit the NeedyMeds website, which lists the current Federal Poverty Level guidelines
+Visit the NeedyMeds website, which lists the current Federal Poverty Level (FPL) guidelines

 • Have Medicare or no insurance (Note: Patients with private or commercial insurance are not eligible for the PAP)